Where can you get panoramic views of Los Angeles, Greek and Roman sculpture, and modern architecture all at the same place?

 In this photo tour I will show you the best of what the Getty Center has to offer.
 Prepare to be amazed.

 Admission is free, but parking is $15 per vehicle, $10 after 3pm (only worth it if you arrive on Saturday, when it closes at 9pm).
-Don’t worry about bringing cash, because there are automated machines and you can use credit cards.
+Don’t worry about bringing cash.
+There are automated machines so you can use credit cards.

 You can choose to take a really fun tram up to the Getty Center, or hike up.
-I took the tram to save time.
+I took the tram because trams are fun, and to save time.
+And because I’m lazy.

-Metal, glass and straight lines – right up my alley.
+Metal, glass and straight lines – yes please.

 The views are just phenomenal.